 5. What is a chimney crown, and how does it protect my chimney?

-A chimney crown is the protective top layer of your chimney, designed to keep out water, debris, and animals.
-Over time, crowns can crack or erode, making it necessary to install a new crown to maintain structural integrity.
-A well-maintained crown helps prevent water damage, protecting your fireplace and chimney.
+A chimney crown is the protective top layer of your chimney, built to keep out water, debris, and animals.
+Over time crowns crack or erode, and once that happens you may need a new crown to hold the structure together.
+A crown in good shape keeps water out, which protects both your fireplace and the chimney itself.

 6. What are the benefits of a wood-burning fireplace?